 Some AI tools for coding

 Using ChatGPT for coding is only one of the many ways to use AI ace coding.
-Below are some more tools we can use as coding assistants to achieve more with less input.
+Below are some ChatGPT alternatives for coding that you can use to achieve more with less input.

 An AI system that translates natural language into codes.
 Proficient in more than a dozen programming languages, Codex can interpret simple commands in natural language and execute them on the user’s behalf—making it possible to build a natural language interface to existing applications.